ab989/nextjs-mini-grocery-cart/README.md

 ## AI tools I used

 - Used chatGPT for creating Product card component and NavbarHeader component etc.
-- It did a good job for creating component based on good-looking design
+- It did a good job for creating component based on good-looking design.